stuartofmt/DuetMonitor/GettingCredentials.md

 Note: The following steps assume a new Google Console user.
 Some steps may not be necessary if you already have settings in use.

+**Also note that google changes its user interface from time to time so these instructions may not be exact**

 Open Google Cloud Console and log in using your Google account.
     https://console.cloud.google.com/